GNStudenko/flask-api/README.md

-# flask-api
+# Restful APIs with Flask
-Restful APIs with Flask
+This repository contains the code of the workshop Creating Restful APIs with Flask